rezacsedu/Convolutional-embedded-networks/README.md

-## Why and how to use this repository?
-This is the code for our paper titled "Recurrent Deep Embedding Networks for Genotype Clustering and Ethnicity Prediction" and "Recurrent Deep Embedding Networks for Population Scale Clustering and Ancestry Inference".
+This repository contains the implemnetation of our papers titled "Recurrent Deep Embedding Networks for Genotype Clustering and Ethnicity Prediction" and "Recurrent Deep Embedding Networks for Population Scale Clustering and Ancestry Inference".
 The former is available on "Arxiv as pre-print"(link: https://arxiv.org/pdf/1805.12218.pdf).
 The later has been submitted to IEEE/ACM Transactions on Computational Biology and Bioinformatics, which is under review.

 This repo will have two different implementations: i) Deep Embedding Networks(DEC) and Recurrent Deep Embedding Networks(CDEC) using ii) Spark and H2O implementations of our paper titled "Recurrent Deep Embedding Networks for Genotype Clustering and Ethnicity Prediction".